Who is P'taah?

 What is Conversations with P'taah?

 Conversations with P'taah is a monthly international conference call with P'taah and one or more guest interviewers.
-The call is recorded and sent to subscribers either by mail as a CD or by email as an MP3 file.
+The call is recorded and sent to subscribers either by mail as a CD or as an email link as an MP3 or PDF file.

 What are Burning Questions?